awsdocs/aws-cdk-guide/doc_source/codepipeline_example.md

 The Lambda code must be in a directory named `Lambda` in the named AWS CodeCommit repository\.
 The AWS CDK code does not need to be in a repository\.

 **Note**
 The Lambda function is assumed to be written in TypeScript regardless of the language you're using for your AWS CDK app\.
-To use this example to deploy a Lambda function written in anotehr language, you'll need to modify the pipeline\.
+To use this example to deploy a Lambda function written in another language, you'll need to modify the pipeline\.
 This is outside the scope of this example\.

 To set up a project like this from scratch, follow these instructions\.